Healthy hair in every season: beauty from the inside out.

 Controversial and moderately aggressive surfactants

-These moderately aggressive surfactants are somewhat milder than the aggressive surfactants, but can by no means be described as mild and can therefore lead to reactions such as dryness or itching, especially on sensitive scalps.
+These moderately aggressive surfactants are somewhat milder than the aggressive surfactants, but by no means mild and can therefore lead to reactions such as dryness or itching, especially in sensitive scalps.

-1. Sodium Coco Sulfate (SCS): A surfactant that is frequently used in natural cosmetics.
+1. Sodium Coco Sulfate (SCS): A surfactant that is very commonly used, especially in natural cosmetics.
 Unfortunately, it is by no means gentle!

-2. Sodium Lauryl Sulfoacetate (SLSA): Although it sounds similar to the aggressive SLS, SLSA is a subtly gentler surfactant, but can still cause irritation on sensitive scalps.
+2. Sodium Lauryl Sulfoacetate (SLSA): Although it sounds similar to the aggressive SLS, SLSA is a slightly gentler surfactant, but can still cause irritation in sensitive scalps.

 3. Cocamidopropyl Betaine: Derived from coconut oil, this surfactant is mild and non-irritating, making it suitable for sensitive scalps.